making/devsecops-demo/README.md

 cd devsecops-demo
 ```

 > This tutorial has been tested on Mac.
-It probably works on Linux as well.
-It won't work on Windows.
+It probably works on Linux with a few step changes.
+It does not work on Windows.

 ## Generate certificates